ERandrinopoulou/DynamicPredJMmultiOutcomes/README.md

 "Fit": includes the main code.
 Specifically, it loads the data, runs the fucntions, saves the model, runs the model in JAGS and saves the results.

-"DynPred": includes the code to run the preditions.
+(Not available yet) "DynPred": includes the code to run the preditions.